Brandy: The Noble Art of Distilled Wine

 Brandy originated in the 12th century when merchants sought to reduce wine's volume for transport.
 The term derives from the Dutch 'brandewijn' (burnt wine), coined by traders who concentrated wine through distillation.

-The first recorded brandy distillation was by the Arab physician Abulcasis.
+The first recorded Brandy distillation was by the Arab physician Abulcasis.
 Medieval European merchants discovered that distilled wine not only traveled better but developed appealing flavors in wooden casks.

 Historical Development

-By the 16th century, dedicated brandy production emerged across Europe.
+By the 16th century, dedicated Brandy production emerged across Europe.
 The Dutch East India Company played a crucial role in its global spread, while regions like Armagnac and Jerez developed distinct styles.

 The development of the Charentais still in the 18th century revolutionized production, leading to more refined spirits.
 The solera system in Spain created complex aging processes still used today.